prabeesh/prabeesh.github.io/content/bonus/advanced-performance-optimization-techniques-for-pyspark-data-pipelines.md

 ## Cost-Based Optimization and Query Planning

-Understanding and influencing query planning can significantly improve performance.
-This section builds upon the shuffle and join optimization concepts from our [performance tuning guide](/blog/2023/01/06/performance-tuning-on-apache-spark/) by introducing sophisticated query plan analysis and optimization techniques.
+Understanding and influencing query plans can yield large speedups.
+The [fundamentals guide](/blog/2023/01/06/performance-tuning-on-apache-spark/) introduced shuffle and join optimization; this section adds plan-level analysis and hints.

 ### Query Plan Analysis and Optimization